naturalprogrammer/spring-lemon/README.md

 1. How to use _PATCH_ and _JsonPatch_ to handle partial updates correctly.
 1. How to do all the above reactively, using WebFlux and WebFlux security.

-Coding all the above effectively needs in-depth knowledge of Spring.
+Coding all the above correctly needs in-depth knowledge of Spring.
 It also takes a lot of development time and effort, and needs to be properly maintained as new versions of Spring modules come out.

-To relieve you of this non-trivial job, we thought to bring out **Spring Lemon**, a tiny open source library holding all these common configuration and components, and a production grade user module with all the abovementioned features.
+**Spring Lemon** relieves you of all this burden.
+It's a tiny open source library holding all these common configuration and components, and also a production grade user module with all the abovementioned features.

-Even if you don't plan to use Spring Lemon, it's a good example application to learn from, because it showcases the essential best practices for developing elegant web services using Spring.
+Even if you don't plan to use Spring Lemon, it's a good example application to learn from, because it showcases the essential best practices for developing elegant web services and microservices using Spring.

 Most Spring Boot applications can use Spring Lemon straight away, with some simple configurations.
 But, if you don't find it suitable for your application, feel free to fork it, or just roll out your own library by learning its patterns and practices.
 Better yet, be a contributor!